Hakkâri (city): Population

-Population history of the municipality from 2000 to 2022:
+Population history of the municipality from 1997 to 2023:

 Climate

-Hakkâri has a hot-summer, Mediterranean-influenced humid continental climate (Köppen climate classification: Dsa, Trewartha climate classification: Dca).
-The winters are cold and snowy with an average of −5 °C (23 °F), while summers are hot and dry.
-The lowest recorded temperature was −22.7 °C (−8.86 °F) on 7 February 1997.
-The summer are hot and dry with an average of 25 °C (76 °F).
-The highest recorded temperature was 37 °C (98.6 °F) on 2 August 1991.
+Hakkâri has a warm-summer, Mediterranean-influenced humid continental climate (Köppen climate classification: Dsa, Trewartha climate classification: Dca).
+Hakkari city is at an elevation of around 1720 meters (5640 feet) and is surrounded by higher elevations nearby.
+The winters are cold and snowy with an average of −4 °C (23 °F).
+Summers are warm and dry with an average of 25 °C (76 °F).